 The parties' interests in the Chromium IP is held through a limited partnership (the "LP") established by the vendor and KWG for purposes of completing the Chromium IP Transaction and developing and exploiting the Chromium IP.
-The limited partners of the LP are a whollyowned subsidiary of KWG and a corporation beneficially owned by the vendor.
+The limited partners of the LP are a wholly-owned subsidiary of KWG and a corporation beneficially owned by the vendor.
 The general partner of the LP, which will manage the business of the LP, is another wholly-owned subsidiary of KWG.

-The vendor assigned its fifty-percent interest in the Chromium IP to the LP in exchange for 25,000,000 units of KWG (each a "Unit") with each Unit comprising one common share and one common share purchase warrant exercisable at a price of \$0.10 for five years (Note 13(ix)).
+The vendor assigned its fifty-percent interest in the Chromium IP to the LP in exchange for 25,000,000 units of KWG with each unit comprising one common share and one common share purchase warrant exercisable at a price of \$0.10 for five years.

 On June 25, 2015, the vendor assigned its remaining fifty-percent interest in the Chromium IP to the LP in exchange for 25,000,000 units of KWG with each unit comprising one common share and one common share purchase warrant exercisable at a price of \$0.10 for five years.
-(Note 13(v)).
+(Note 16(vii)).